 Get insights trusted by 55,000+ car dealers.
 Free, fast, and built for automotive leaders.

-Worth noting: Sony Honda Mobility of America on March 5 announced the grand opening of its Afeela Studio & Delivery Hub Fremont, in northern California.
+Worth noting: Sony Honda Mobility of America on March 5 announced the grand opening of its AFEELA Studio & Delivery Hub Fremont in northern California, calling it the destination where customers can experience the AFEELA 1 through guided demonstrations and take delivery of the vehicle through a personalized delivery experience.

-The March 14 ribbon-cutting ceremony is a private event for company executives, local officials, and customers who have Afeela 1 reservations.
+The March 14 ribbon-cutting ceremony is a private event with company executives, local officials and customers who have Afeela 1 reservations, according to the release.

-Zooming out: Monday’s ruling about Sony Honda comes about one week after two dealers, on behalf of their dealerships, filed a class-action lawsuit against Volkswagen and Scout regarding its plan to sell directly to consumers.
+Zooming out: Monday’s ruling about Sony Honda comes about one week after two dealers filed a class-action lawsuit against Volkswagen and Scout regarding its plan to sell directly to consumers.
 That case was the third filed against Volkswagen and/or Scout.

 The CNCDA also filed a suit against Volkswagen in April 2024.
-The automakers filed a motion to dismiss in that case as well, and the plaintiffs responded.
-Now the parties are waiting on a ruling from the federal court.
+The automakers filed a motion to dismiss in that case, too, though no ruling has yet been made.

-Looking ahead: Dealers and dealer associations fighting manufacturers in court is generally rare, but with many seeing direct-to-customer sales as a direct threat to the franchise system, perhaps we’ll see more.
-Until then, dealers and OEMs will likely closely monitor the outcomes of all pending and future litigation.
+Bottom line: Dealers and dealer associations fighting manufacturers in court is generally a rare thing, but with many seeing direct-to-customer sales as a direct threat to the franchise system, perhaps we’ll see more.
+Until then, dealers and OEMs will watch the outcomes of all the pending and future litigation.